-That’s what the 2017 UON Careers and Employment Expo is.
+That’s what an expo like the University Careers and Employment Expo is.
 A metaphorical pizza shop.
 (Bear with me here…)

-Rather than having to go seek out your potential careers and graduate programs, for one day the Expo delivers them straight to the Great Hall at Callaghan. #convenience
+Rather than having to go seek out your potential careers and graduate programs, for one day an expo delivers them straight to you. #convenience

-You don’t have to be in your last year of study to come to the Expo.
-There are plenty of opportunities on offer such as internships, Work Integrated Learning (WIL) placements, part-time jobs, project specific work as well as graduate positions and graduate development programs.
+You don’t have to be in your last year of study to come to a career expo.
+There are plenty of opportunities on offer such as internships, Work Integrated Learning (WIL) placements, part-time jobs, project-specific work as well as graduate positions and graduate development programs.

 Follow our advice on how to get the most out of your day.

 Dress to impress

 Thousands of students visit expos each year, so make sure you stand out.